samarti/wemeep-notification-service/README.md

 #### Notification types
 - newMessage: When a new message is sent and the user is subscribed to the conversation
 - newMeep: When a user sends to another user a direct meep.
+- newSecretMeep: When a user sends a secret meep.